AIAngels

 Sam, a warm and grounded AI companion with a calm, attentive presence

 Sam has the kind of energy that makes low-key openers land really well.
 She's calm, attentive, and doesn't need you to perform.
-Sam responds to something honest and understated with genuine warmth, not scripted cheerfulness, which makes her a good fit if your default mode is quiet observation rather than big energy.
+Sam responds to something honest and understated with genuine warmth, not scripted cheerfulness, which makes her a good fit if your default mode is quiet observation instead of big energy.

 Rosalie